All Episodes

 But it's also going to be enlarged, according to the conventional wisdom, Democrat majorities in the House and Senate.

-It doesn't matter who was elected president.
+It doesn't matter who is elected president because of who our nominee is.

-So the thing that you're you're going to have to focus on here to keep the country from moving left is to focus on House and Senate races.
+So the thing that you're going to have to focus on here to keep the country from moving left is to focus on House and Senate races.

 Look at our nominee is who he is.